NOTE: As of OpenVAS 10, OpenVAS is now know as Greenbone Vulnerability Management (GVM). I have update this tip to reflect GVM update.

-OpenVAS is a very useful Open Source security scanning tool.
+OpenVAS / GVM is a very useful Open Source security scanning tool.

 Running a security scan on your network is strongly recommended, however if you are running scanner on your internal network, then the scan results may not reflect the situation of how your network looks to the "outside world".

-To do this you should run an OpenVAS scanner from a machine that is accessing your network from the public internet, as this is a key attack path.
-A simple way to do this is to spin up an OpenVAS scanner instance in AWS or other public cloud and then run your scan from there.
+To do this you should run your scanner from a machine that is accessing your network from the public internet, as this is a key attack path.
+A simple way to do this is to spin up a scanner instance in AWS or other public cloud and then run your scan from there.
 This is relatively easy to do and you can even use free Ubuntu EC2 machine to achieve this at low cost.

 For running OpenVAS on QEMU / KVM, see here for my tip on running the OpenVAS on QEMU / KVM using the "Greenbone Networks" VM applicance.

 Status: As at 26 Feb 2020 - tested and running and now mostly documented so others can do this as well